Find a Fish:

 Osso Bucco Cut - Skin Off Bone In Cross Cut

 Monkfish tails have a membrane between the skin and flesh.
-It is recomended to transport tails with membrane attached for product integrity.
+It is recommended to transport tails with membrane attached for product integrity.

 Range & Habitat: